MrBowis/ToDo/README.md

     - GET: Get the details of a specific comment
     - PUT: Update a specific comment
     - DELETE: Delete a specific comment

+## Explanation - Login

+There are three main routes for this microservice:

+- `/login`
+    - POST: The body use the json bellow and respose a token generate by JWT {
+      "id": "", // Optional
+      "username": "",
+      "email": "",
+      "password": ""
+  }
+- `/register`
+    - POST: The body use the json bellow and respose a token generate by JWT {
+      "username": "",
+      "password": ""
+  }
+- `/profile`
+    - GET: use Authentication parameter with token to obtain the data of any user who has registered

 ## License